Treecase/SickleEditor/README.md

 - [glm](https://github.com/g-truc/glm)
 - [imgui](https://github.com/ocornut/imgui) (Included as a git submodule)

-Note that if you are building on Windows, the dependencies should be installed into the `externals` directory.
+Note that if you are building on Windows, the dependencies (except imgui) should be installed into the `externals` directory.

 Build the program: